Namibia, home of the rhinos

 Black rhinos:

 It is currently estimated that 98% of all black rhinos conservation efforts across Africa are concentrated in four countries: South Africa, Zimbabwe, Kenya and Namibia – Namibia being probably the leading country.
 The Save the Rhino Trust is one of the most active organization across Africa to save rhinos.
-This is why it has been chosen by Zannier Hotels that all water purchased at Zannier Hotels Omaanda and Zannier Hotels Sonop would support this foundation.
+This is why it has been chosen by Zannier Hotels that all water purchased at Zannier Omaanda and Zannier Sonop would support this foundation.

 Learn more: